isaacnmm/pestpolicy-hugo2XX/content/posts/can-lizards-swim/index.md

 You can make it step on a mesh table, which can allow water to pass and then tag it along as the baby lizard swim.
 This will make it easier to rescue your baby lizard pet in case it tend to drown.

 You can also train your baby lizard to swim by holding it at chest region over the water and releasing it intermittently to make it swim.
-You can do so this at home using the basin water or the slow
+You can do so this at home using the basin water or the slow-running stream.
-- running stream.

 ##  **How Long Can Lizard Hold Breathe Under Water?**